Crisandryj/memory-game/README.md

 Users should be able to:

-- Submit and update each section or for CV
+- Select a card at random and have the cards shuffle each time.

 ## My process